aadrians/portfolio/index.md

 <img src="images/Diamonds_Python.jpg?raw=true"/>

 <p>
-The dataset, Diamonds, of capstone 1 project was chosen for this instance in view of the familiarity with the data and limited time for data search.
+The dataset, Diamonds, of Capstone 1 project was chosen for this instance in view of the familiarity of the data and limited time for data search.
 The objective was set to predict the diamond price within 15% difference and predict the price of a diamond with given features.
 3 models, Simple Linear Regression ("SLR"), Multiple Linear Regression ("MLR") and Random Forest Regression ("RFR") were used for the prediction of the price.
 Similarly, I focused on the 4Cs as the main features of the models.
 As SLR model required only 2 variables, Carat (X) and price (Y) were selected.
 For the rest of the models, 4Cs (X) and price (Y) were selected since the models catered for multiple features and these were the suitable features.
 </p>